Bennotsi-MTG/Doomsday-Codex/articles/Ritual_one.md

 a Burning Wish for a lethal Tendrils (including the extra storm from the counterspell).
 In this case, Doomsday resolved and we had to decide how to build our pile.
-Our storm count was already plenty high so we only needed 4 cards in the pile to achieve lethal storm.
+Our storm count was already plenty high so we only needed four cards in the pile to achieve lethal storm.
 There were two options available to us for what to do with the 5th slot: